GbrosGames/Tools/Assets/Watchers/README.md

 # Watchers

 Watchers is a collection of handy windows and extensions that will speed up your workflow and make your life easier.
-See more on our blog post - https://www.gbrosgames.com/blog
+See more on our [blog post](https://www.gbrosgames.com/posts/Watchers/)

 ## Package Installation